oliveirafkarina/netflix-interface-clone/README.md

 # netflix-interface-clone

-#project done using HTML5, CSS3 and little bit of javascript and JQuery
+#project done using HTML5, CSS3, javascript and JQuery